sharetribe/flex-docs/src/docs/design-toolkit/01-design-files/index.md

 updated: 2020-10-05
 category: design-toolkit
 ingress:
-  Wireframes and complete design files in mobile and desktop layout for Sharetribe Web Template.
+  The complete design files in mobile and desktop layout for Sharetribe Web Template.
 published: true
 ---